Easyjet Airlines ask you to join the next generation of easyJet people!

 Suggested Easyjet Preparation

 As any normal job search you should be looking to find out as much as you can about easyJet as you can.
-This web page is or should be just your start.
+The web page with this info should be just your start.

 • Where are they based and where do they fly